 - Document key elements of the session.

-A coaching session is conducted to address poor work habits such as continued tardiness may use the following format:
+A Feedback Discussions is conducted to address poor work habits such as continued tardiness may use the following format:

 - Describe in detail the poor work habit observed.